cowprotocol/cowswap/src/custom/pages/TermsAndConditions/TermsAndConditions.md

        give rise to any third party rights, which may be enforced against Us.

-20. **THE TERMS ARE OUR ENTIRE AGREEMENT WITH YOU AND WE MAY ASSIGN THE TERMS**
+**20. THE TERMS ARE OUR ENTIRE AGREEMENT WITH YOU AND WE MAY ASSIGN THE TERMS**

     1. We may assign these Terms to any of our Affiliates or in connection with a merger or other